-Manufacturers: 02

-O_2

 "Consumers are very receptive to the message that they can benefit the environment by avoiding the needless purchase of chargers.
-I would now like to see others taking similar steps, working with us as we aim to ensure all our handsets are sold charger-free by 2015."

-Ronan Dunne, CEO

-02's 'Charger Out Of The Box' pilot in October 2012 with HTC found that 82% of those who bought the charger-free handset did not buy a separate charger for it.
-If the results of this trial were repeated with all handsets in the UK, there would be 24 million fewer chargers consumed every year.
-This scheme is part of O2's 3 year sustainability strategy.
+I would now like to see others taking similar steps, working with us as we aim to ensure all our handsets are sold chargerfree by 2015."
+Ronan Dunne, CEO 02's "Charger Out Of The Box" pilot in October 2012 with HTC found that 82% of those who bought the charger-free handset did not buy a separate charger for it.
+If the results of this trial were repeated with all handsets in the UK, there would be 24 million fewer chargers a year.
+This scheme is part of O2's 3 year sustainability strategy. www.o2.co.uk Your Christmas Laptop by Mark Shayler A capacator: uses tantalum to store electrical energy.

-www.O2.co.uk

-Your Christmas Laptop

-Great Recovery facilitator Mark

-Shayler of TicketyBoo takes a

-closer look at the laptop that

-we may have got for Christmas.

-Where has it come from and what

-greater price do we pay for our

-technology?